 AlloDerm injury lawsuits have been gaining momentum—there is a small hotbed of cases filed in New Jersey state court, where the manufacturer does business.
 Those cases will probably be combined into what New Jersey courts refer to as a “mass tort.”
 Basically, similar cases are grouped together, one judge oversees all of them, and discovery is easier and cheaper for everyone because it is all done as a group.
 Another benefit is that, should AlloDerm settlements be possible, the judge can exercise pressure on both sides to hammer out an agreement.

-If you have had a hernia surgery and think AlloDerm may have been used, and if you had complications like mesh erosion, puncture of other organs, infection, or a need for a second hernia surgery, contact our medical device lawyers at 1.800.553.8082 or send us an online communication.
+If you have had hernia surgery and think AlloDerm may have been used, and if you had complications like mesh erosion, puncture of other organs, infection, or a need for a second hernia surgery, contact our medical device lawyers.
 We can get your medical records and let you know if you should file an AlloDerm lawsuit.
 You may be entitled to the cost of the surgery (even if it was paid by health insurance), time lost from work, and pain and suffering damages.